rayannott/dollargame/README.md

 This window has two regions: the one with the indicators and the second with the game itself (boxed in a thin light blue rectangle).

 As is was mentioned above, the game is represented by a graph with people as nodes and connections between them as edges.
 A number to the south-east of a node shows its value (red if it is negative and white otherwise).
 By hovering a node and scrolling up/down one can execute the <b>give</b>/<b>take</b> action on this node.
+Also, you can perform these actions using the keyboards: type a node's index number and press UP to <b>give</b> or DOWN to <b>take</b>.

 Outside of the game field there are:
 - <b>GENUS</b>: [pararmeter] $E-N+1$, where $E$ and $N$ are the number of edges and nodes respectively (we will need it later);
 - <b>BANK</b>: [parameter] simply the sum of all values;
 - <b>MOVES</b>: [counter] the number of moves executed by the player so far;
-- <b>Best</b>: [] (is showed only if the game has been played before) the least number of moves which led to the victory;
+- <b>Best</b>: [] (is shown only if the game has been played before) the least number of moves which led to the victory;
 - <b>Save</b>: [button] saves the game to the disk (also saves the sequence of moves if pressed after winning)

+Hint: hit RETURN to solve the game algorithmically.

 ### Sandbox mode
 _Note: has <b>magenta</b> outline._